benoitregamey/basemap-image-API/README.md

 key is your personal API Key provided by Maptiler

-The API returns a Mosaic.tif file, the max quality basemap that you required !
+The API returns a basemap.jpg file, the max quality basemap that you required !

 If you get the error "Number of tiles to download exeeds 500 !", try to reduce the AOI or the zoomlevel !